ioqy/docker-compose-update-all/README.md

 sudo chmod a+rx /usr/local/bin/docker-compose-update-all.sh
 ```

-## Exclude docker-compose file from update
+## Exclude a docker-compose file from update

 To exclude a `docker-compose.yml` file from the automatic update add a file with the name `.dockerupdateignore` to the directory.